-You may have heard that you should invest all your money.
-But you’ll want a percent of your net worth in cash, so you’ll easily have funds to cover all the normal or unusual events listed below.
+What Your Net Worth Cash Needs to CoverYou’ll want a percent of your net worth in cash so you’ll easily have funds to cover any expected or unexpected event listed below.

 - Monthly Expenses